oasisprotocol/old-docs/src/operators/current-testnet-parameters.md

 ### 2019-11-13

-This is the initial deployment
+This is the initial deployment.